raidden007/Data-Analyst-Projects/README.md

-This is my first python project as a novice.
-Using Sales data and various python libraries, fuctions  made some analysis & charts in python.
+On the path to master DATA ANALYTICS tools.
+Check out some of the projects i've uploaded.

-Feel free to give feedbacks and suggest some new lessons and projects.
+Feel free to give feedbacks, which will help me to get better.

+Suggest new project ideas i can work on.